 In 2003, Maya is stationed at the US embassy in Pakistan.
 Soon after her arrival, she attends an interrogation by torture of a detainee named Ammar (Reda Kateb), led by CIA officer Dan (Jason Clarke).
 Ammar talks about another suspect, Abu Ahmed al-Kuwaiti (Tushaar Mehra).
-Other detainee intelligence report on courier traffic between Abu Faraj al-Libbi (Yoav Levi) and bin Laden.
+Other detainee intelligence reports on courier traffic between Abu Faraj al-Libbi (Yoav Levi) and bin Laden.
 Maya concentrates her investigation on Abu Ahmed, suspecting he is the courier of this traffic.
 In 2009, during the Camp Chapman attack in Afghanistan, Maya’s fellow officer and friend Jessica (Jennifer Ehle) is killed by a suicide bomber.
 Maya vows to kill everyone involved in this attack.
 Overcoming objections by her colleagues and superiors, Maya leads a CIA surveillance team that eventually tracks the courier to a large urban compound in Abbottabad, Pakistan.
 After gunmen attack Maya, she is recalled to Washington, DC.
 The CIA puts the house under satellite surveillance, but President Barack Obama hesitates in approving a raid on the compound.
 Eventually, Navy SEALs fly at night, in two stealth helicopters, into Pakistan, enter the building, and kill bin Laden.
 Maya confirms the identity of the corpse and later boards a military transport back to the US.

 The film opens with a black screen.
 On the soundtrack, authentic voice recordings from 9/11 eventually focus on a dialogue between a woman caught in a fire in one of the towers and a helpless, traumatised rescue operator, also female.
 The sub-text suggests that no male prince is coming to rescue the woman trapped in the tower.
 The dark screen and the sound track immediately direct viewers’ attention to the representational crisis associated with the trauma.
 The absence of images also references the spectacular, cinematic news footage of the twin towers on 9/11, which were repeatedly broadcast in the media, to numbing effect.

 The film’s prologue is followed by a long, at times graphic, sequence in which American investigators torture the prisoner Amar.
 A caption informs us that the investigation takes place in a “Black Site, Undisclosed Location.”
 The word “black” connects this sequence with the black screen of the prologue, creating a parallel between the two situations of extreme violence.
-Whereas the prologue leaves us with no images of hurt bodies, neither victims nor perpetrators, the torture scenes are explicit, sometimes difficult to watch, focusing on the bruised and abused body.
+Whereas the prologue leaves us with no images of hurt bodies, neither of victims nor of perpetrators, the torture scenes are explicit, sometimes difficult to watch, focusing on the bruised and abused body.
 In opposite ways, the prologue and the torture sequence challenge the ability of the audience, and by association, of the nation overall, to gaze at suffering victims on both sides.

 Amar, suspected of transferring money to terrorists, but not of having blood on his hands, is not entirely monstrous.
 The torture scenes alternate between rapid body and camera movements, and some pauses and longer shots that include dialogues between investigator and detainee.
 “You are a mid-level guy,” Omar says to investigator Dan, “and you’re a money man, a paper boy” Dan replies.
-With close ups on the detainee and shots-reverse-shots of him and the investigator, the sequence creates a parallel between the American Self and the terrorist Other, who likewise has a face and a name.
+With close-ups on the detainee and shots-reverse-shots of him and the investigator, the sequence creates a parallel between the American Self and the terrorist Other, who likewise has a face and a name.